 Sleep Parasomnias Treatment Questions and Answers

-If you are suffering from sleep parasomnias and want a comprehensive treatment, visit Koala Center for Sleep & TMJ Disorders.
+If you are suffering from sleep parasomnias and want a comprehensive treatment, visit Koala® Center For Sleep & TMJ Disorders.
 For more information call us at one of our clinics today or request an appointment online.
 We serve patients from all over the USA.
-Locations in Bloomington, IL, Peoria – Dunlap, IL, Lafayette, IN, Mishawaka, IN, Columbia, MO, Kansas City, MO, El Paso, TX, and Wausau, WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX, and Wausau WI.

 Sleep parasomnia is a term that refers to any abnormal behavior during sleep, including talking, walking, and other movements.
 These irregular behaviors most commonly occur during the REM (rapid eye movement) stage of sleep, however, non-REM parasomnias can also occur and are referred to as disorders of arousal.
 These parasomnias are characterized by recurrent episodes of incomplete awakening, limited cognition during the episode, and limited responsiveness to external attempts of intervention or redirection of the sleeper.
 The majority of people who experience disorders of arousal have no or very limited memory of their episodes.
 These disorders include:

 – Confusional Arousals — The person experiencing a confusional arousal exhibits mental confusion or confusing behavior in bed.
 Most people who experience confusional arousals display very little autonomic response in the form of perspiration, dilated pupils, accelerated heartbeat, or accelerated breathing.
 Confusional arousals may also be referred to as Elpenor syndrome.